 Spikes We All Know Well

 Years ago, my school had a problem getting cafeteria meals out to students in a timely way.
 It was a design problem occurring when students who forgot their lunch card went to pay.
-Forgetting a lunch card caused a backup and a design spike was employed by my school.
+Forgetting a lunch card caused a lunch line backup, so a design “spike” was employed by my school.
 To solve the backup, students forgetting their lunch card were not allowed into the lunch line.
 Instead, they were asked to go to the school office and get a stamp on their hand and then told to wait until the line was gone before they could get their lunch.
-The bottleneck reduced in the lunchline, but students were punished with a shorter lunch and a stamp on their hand to achieve better flow in that lunch line.
+While the bottleneck was reduced in the lunchline, these forgetful students were punished with a shorter lunch and were temporarily branded with a stamp on their hand to be able to achieve better flow in that lunch line.
 Similarly, I’ve taught in a school that uses slips/tickets for students who are late to class, don’t have their materials or didn’t do their homework.
-The problem of student poor student learning behaviors isn’t being solved through this deterrence effort.
+Poor student learning behaviors as a problem isn’t being solved through this deterrence effort.
 Instead, the student experience is made more miserable and unintended consequences occur through student lack of trust, teacher time and energy not going to teaching and so on.

 The year I was asked to use the slips myself, I found that within the first few days of school, a student came into the classroom without their pencil case and I asked them to fill in a materials slip.
 They didn’t have a pencil to fill in the slip and borrowed one from me, displaying incredible irony.
 I wish that pencil example wasn’t a relevant one any longer, but take a look at education twitter and before long you will find educators tweeting out declarations to simply give pencils to students when they need it, no questions asked.
 This story of spiking or making hostile the design of our schools is simple, but very relevant.